danial2026/negah/README.md

 ## ⌨️ Keyboard Shortcuts

 ### Menu View

 * `↑/↓` or `j/k` - Navigate through scan options
 * `Enter` - Select a scan
 * `q` - Quit application
 * `?` - Toggle help menu

 ### Input View

 * `Enter` - Confirm and continue
 * `Esc` - Back to menu

 ### Result View

 * `c` - **Copy results to clipboard**
 * `Enter` or `Esc` - Back to menu

 ### Global

 * `?` - Toggle help menu
 * `Ctrl+C` - Force quit

 ---

-## 📖 Usage

-1. Launch the application
-2. Use arrow keys to navigate through available scans
-3. Press `Enter` to select a scan
-4. Enter target information (IP, domain, or range) when prompted
-5. Wait for the scan to complete
-6. Press `c` to copy results to clipboard
-7. Press `Enter` to return to the menu

-If a scan needs root access, the tool handles `sudo` automatically on macOS and Linux.

----